ChQf/ChQf.github.io/_pages/about.md

 ## News

 * Nov.
+2022, Submission: my new research manuscript (first-author) was submitted to *2023 IEEE PESGM*.
+* Nov.
 2022, Submission: my new research manuscript (co-author) was submitted to *2023 IEEE PESGM*.
 * Nov.
 2022, Award: I was awarded the Outstanding Master's Thesis of Fujian Province, China.
 * Oct.
 2022, Submission: my new research manuscript (first author) was submitted to *IEEE Transactions on Power Systems*.